-You’ve probably noticed by now that when you shut down your Windows 10 PC, you can magically turn it on again by pressing any key on your keyboard instead of the Power button on your machine.
-This is thanks to the “Fast Boot” feature in Windows 10, which essentially hibernates your PC, shutting it down but keeping your session, drivers and so-on dormant in the hibernation file, ready to spring back into action as soon as you turn your PC on.
+You’ve probably noticed by now that when you shut down your Windows 11 PC, you can magically turn it on again by pressing any key on your keyboard instead of the Power button on your machine.
+This is thanks to the “Fast Boot” feature in Windows 11, which essentially hibernates your PC, shutting it down but keeping your session, drivers and so-on dormant in the hibernation file, ready to spring back into action as soon as you turn your PC on.

 Fast boot can speed up boot time, though its effects aren’t significant and some people have even reported that it slows down their boot time.
 It also prevents Windows from greeting you with a jingle because Windows doesn’t think your PC was actually shut down in the first place.

 Switching off Fast Boot can restore your startup sound.
 To do this, click Start, type

 In the Power Options window, click “Choose what the power buttons do,” then uncheck the “Turn on fast start-up” box.
 If it’s greyed out, click “Change Settings that are currently unavailable,” then untick the box.